 The City will maximize use of its resources to the best of its ability by allocating funds to projects in accordance with identified public need(s) to help establish and create decent, safe, and affordable housing and improve the quality of life for low to moderate income persons.
-Actions that will take place to address obstacles to meeting underserved needs include adhering to the certification that not less than 70% of CDBG funds over a one -year period will be used for activities that benefit low to moderate income persons and that it will affirmatively further fair housing as are required to use CDBG entitlement grant monies.
+Actions that will take place to address obstacles to meeting underserved needs include adhering to the certification that not less than 70% of CDBG funds over a one-, two-, or three-year period (Kyle will determine which duration prior to finalizing the Consolidated Plan) will be used for activities that benefit low to moderate income persons and that it will affirmatively further fair housing as are required to use CDBG entitlement grant monies.